-The annual average of headline inflation was expected to rise slowly in line with the previous assessment.
-However, downside risks increased due to fluctuations in energy and fresh food prices.
-Core inflation was projected to rise broadly in line with the previous assessment given the gradually rising demand-pull inflationary pressures.
+Headline inflation was restrained by lower energy prices and subject to increased downside risks due to fluctuations in energy and fresh food prices.
+Core inflation would edge up given the gradually rising demand-pull inflationary pressures.
 The Committee viewed that structural changes contributed to more persistent inflation than in the past.
-Such changes included the expansion of e-commerce, rising price competition, and technological development which reduced costs of production.

-Financial stability remained sound overall but there remained a need to monitor risks that might pose vulnerabilities to financial stability in the future, especially the search-for-yield behavior in the prolonged low interest rate environment that might lead to underpricing of risks.
-The competition in the mortgage loan market, which led to looser credit standards, was addressed to a certain extent by the revision in macroprudential measure on mortgage loans.
-In addition, the Committee deemed it necessary to monitor further household debt accumulation and debt serviceability of SMEs especially those affected by changes in structural factors and business models.
+Financial stability remained sound overall but there remained a need to monitor risks that might pose vulnerabilities to financial stability in the future, especially the search-for-yield behavior amid the low interest rate environment that might lead to underpricing of risks.
+The Committee viewed that the implemented macro-prudential measures and the increased policy rate would help curb accumulation of vulnerabilities in the financial system to some extent.